 Assistant Program Director: Sean Fox, MD

 Assistant Program Director: Emily MacNeill, MD

 Program Coordinator: Mary Fiorillo, c-TAGME

 The residency adheres to a PGY 1 - 2 - 3 format with 14 residents per year in addition to fellowship positions in research, toxicology, emergency medical services, ultrasound and pediatric emergency medicine.

-Our block conference schedule includes five hours of didactics per week.
+Our block conference schedule includes four hours of didactics per week in addition to high quality opportunities for I.I.I.
+(Individualized Interactive Instruction).
 The lecture curriculum includes core EM topics, weekly M & M conferences, a monthly evidence-based medicine series, interdepartmental conferences, ultrasound and clinical case conferences.
-There are dedicated week-long symposia each year for ECG interpretation, airway management, wound care, shock and risk management.
+There are dedicated symposia each year for ECG interpretation, airway management, wound care, shock and risk management.